calee14/FoodAllergyIndicator/README.md

 If you want to use the app you can download it on the App Store.
 [Link will be soon available]().
 May expect some delays due to the long app store review times.
 # Deployment
 It should be intuitive enough to open the app in xCode and running it on a simulator.
+If you want to use the app you can download it on the App Store.
+[Link will be soon available]().
+May expect some delays due to the long app store review times.
 # Built With
 - [Clarifai](https://clarifai.com) - API that recognizes the ingredients in the food
 - [Firebase](https://firebase.google.com) - Backend for mobile apps